-The changes in salary for our named executive officers primarily reflect their significant contributions to the success of the Company in fiscal 2021.
-Mr. Nester's salary is unchanged as the Committee and Mr. Nester agree that it is in the best interests of shareholders that a larger portion of his compensation is incentive based.
-The Committee also considered economic conditions, competitive market forces and the comparison group in setting the 2022 salary levels.
+The changes in salary for our named executive officers primarily reflect increases in individual responsibilities, reasonable market adjustments and their significant contributions to the Company's overall success in fiscal 2022.
+The Committee also considered economic conditions, competitive market forces and the comparison group in setting the 2023 salary levels.